isfttr/ArchLabs_on_MacBook/README.md

 - **Hardware that is working but not ideally**: the battery is having a higher consumption.
-- **Software installed**: st, vifm, rofi, dunst, neovim (with plugins working with no issues), mpv, flameshot, calcurse, newsboat.
+- **Software installed**: st, vifm, rofi, dunst, neovim (using vim-plug with no issues), mpv, flameshot, calcurse, newsboat.
 - **User interface**: i3 gaps w/ gruvbox theme.